Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: Survey Methodologies

 \subsection{Related Survey Papers}

-We examine existing survey papers to identify the key research questions to determine gaps that need further investigation.
-Table~\ref{tab:survey_comparison} shows the detailed comparison of related review works.
+We examine existing survey papers to identify key research questions and determine gaps that need further investigation.
+Table~\ref{tab:survey_comparison} shows a detailed comparison of related review works.
 We mark topics that are covered as \cmark, topics that are not covered as \xmark, and topics that are briefly mentioned or slightly covered as \smark.
-Categories: UQ - uncertainty quantification, DL - classical deep learning setting, LLM - large language models setting.
-While there are comprehensive surveys about uncertainty quantification for classical DL \cite{gawlikowski2023survey, hendrycks2021unsolved}, miscalibration and teaching models to be aware of and express their uncertainty is an open research problem for LLMs \cite{liu2023trustworthy}.
-While the recent papers focus on the trustworthiness of LLMs, they mainly focused on the alignment of generations with human preferences \cite{liu2023trustworthy}. \cite{zhang2021modern} surveyed a variety of Monte Carlo (MC)-based algorithms for quantifying the uncertainty of models, such as multi-fidelity and multi-model MC.
-While some surveys \cite{geng2024surveyllmcal, zablotskaia2023uncertaintybenchmark} review and propose benchmarks for calibration and uncertainty quantification for LLMs, they are not comprehensive and provide limited recommendations on LLM-specific aspects.
-Other lines of work \cite{kumar2019verified, yang2024generalizedoodsurvey} investigate the application of an expression of uncertainty, such as Bayesian methods, selective inference, and out-of-distribution (OOD) detection.
-Although calibration methods for LLMs are gaining attention, the field lacks a systematic review and analysis of different state-of-the-art methods with current models and datasets.
+Categories: UQ -- uncertainty quantification, DL -- classical deep learning setting, LLM -- large language models setting.